- Find a Trail

-In the spring of 2014, the first phase of the Atlanta Streetcar will open downtown, just five blocks from the Eastside Trail.
+In 2014, the first phase of the Atlanta Streetcar opened downtown, just five blocks from the Eastside Trail.
 Future expansion is planned to connect the streetcar with the BeltLine.
 The trail and active rail line will form a parallel loop around the city in what is known as a rail-with-trail.

 To provide people with a peek at the trail's progress, a number of BeltLine tours are offered.
 The Atlanta BeltLine Partnership offers free, narrated bus tours of the developing trail on Friday and Saturday mornings, the Atlanta Bicycle Coalition leads guided bicycle tours on the weekends, and Trees Atlanta offers seasonal guided walking tours of the trees and plants along the route.